What Is Premium Tax Credit and How Does It Work?

 The Marketplace sends money directly to your insurer each month, lowering what you pay immediately.
 When you file taxes, you'll reconcile using Form 8962.

 If your actual income was lower than estimated, you'll get money back.
-If your income was higher, you'll owe the difference to the IRS.
+If it was higher, you'll owe the difference to the IRS.

 You pay full price for premiums each month and claim the entire credit when filing taxes using Form 8962.
 If the credit exceeds what you owe in taxes, you'll get the difference as a refund.

-This option works best if you have cash flow to cover higher monthly costs and want to avoid potential repayment.
+This option works best if you can cover higher monthly costs and want to avoid potential repayment.

 onlineForms icon

-Form 8962 is how you square up with the IRS at tax time.
+Form 8962 is how you reconcile with the IRS at tax time.
 You'll get Form 1095-A from the Marketplace showing your advance payments.
-Use both forms to compare what you received against what you actually qualified for based on your final income.
-Even if you don't normally file taxes, you'll still need to file this form, or you won't be able to get advance payments next year.
+Use both forms to compare what you received against what you qualified for based on your final income.
+Even if you don't normally file taxes, you must file this form, or you won't get advance payments next year.

 Factors That Affect How Much Premium Tax Credit You Can Claim